gurgunday/ghtml/README.md

 ### `html`

-The `html` function is used to tag template literals and escape their expressions.
-To bypass escaping an expression, prefix it with `!`.
+The `html` function is designed to tag template literals and automatically escape their expressions to prevent XSS attacks.
+To intentionally bypass escaping for a specific expression, prefix it with `!`.

 ### `htmlGenerator`

-The `htmlGenerator` function is the generator version of the `html` function.
-It allows for the generation of HTML fragments in an iterative manner, which can be particularly useful for large templates or when generating HTML on-the-fly.
+The `htmlGenerator` function acts as the generator version of the `html` function.
+It facilitates the creation of HTML fragments iteratively, making it ideal for parsing large templates or constructing HTML content dynamically.

+**Note:**

+A key difference of `htmlGenerator` is its ability to recognize and properly handle iterable elements within array expressions.
+This is to detect nested `htmlGenerator` usage, enabling scenarios such as ``[1,2,3].map(i => htmlGenerator`<li>${i}</li>`)``.

-**Note:** It is important to note that, to be able to detect `htmlGenerator` usage in array methods such as `.map`, this function also checks if elements of an array expression are iterable as well and handles them accordingly.
-As a result, an expression like `${[[1, 2, 3], 4]}` (note how the first element is an array itself) will be rendered as `"1,2,34"` with `html`, but as `"1234"` with `htmlGenerator`.
+As a side effect, an expression like `${[[1, 2, 3], 4]}` (where an element is an array itself) will not be rendered as `"1,2,34"`, which is the case with `html`, but as `"1234"`.
+This is the intended behavior most of the time anyway.

 ### `includeFile`